 These materials can be viewed by registering online through Aeon and reserving the specific pieces you wish to see.
 More information in the link below:

 Here are some photos I took during one of my visits to the library.
-There are no direct connections to Poe or Helen in these photos, they’re simply to see the beauty that is this building!
+There are no direct connections to Poe or Helen in these photos, they are for the sole purpose of seeing the beauty that is this building!